JikesRVM/jikesrvm.github.io/SupportedPlatforms.md

 ## Operating Systems

-- Windows is currently [not supported](http://xtenlang.atlassian.net/browse/RVM-630).
+- Windows is [not supported](http://xtenlang.atlassian.net/browse/RVM-630).
 If you are interested in support for Windows, you can take a look at [Metacircular Research Platform](http://mrp.codehaus.org), a fork of the Jikes RVM.
 It provides support for building on Windows (using the class libraries from the now retired Apache Harmony project).
-- Other operating systems are not officially supported.